gabrielcuvillier/arxwasm/README.md

 ~50MB in the data store, but this is very empirical.
 It might fails on some browser configurations.

-- As already mentioned, there is some missing visual effects (mostly on the magic side) and occasional visual glitches (random fog issues, and weird looking savegames screenshots).
+- As already mentioned, there is some missing visual effects (mostly on the magic side) and occasional visual glitches (random fog issues, and weird looking savegames screenshots, no mipmaps).
 This is due to limitations of the underlying GL emulation layer used.

 ## Legal